Ledro Sky - Senter dele Greste

 The route then climbs up the ridge of Cima d'Oro, right up to the panoramic summit (1802 m).
 Heading downhill, with magnificent views over the lakes of Ledro and Garda, competitors then reach the cross of Cima d'Oro (1703 m).
 The trenches lead to the area above the Salò shorelines, where the fourth refreshment stand is positioned - in the locality of Belvedere (1400 m).

-Following the botanical trail, competitors descend down to the locality of Fior di Bella (900 m) and then follow the panoramic crossing down to the gates of Mezzolago (675 m).
+Following the botanical trail, competitors descend to the locality of Fior di Bella (900 m) and then follow the panoramic crossing down to the gates of Mezzolago (675 m).

 The final 300 m sprint on tarmac brings the athletes to the finish line.